Is Protein Powder Safe During Pregnancy? A Dietitian Answers

-Love a protein shake but wondering if protein powder is safe during pregnancy?
+Love a protein shake but wondering ‘is protein powder safe during pregnancy?’

 The answer is…it depends (sorry, stay with me!).